 Rocio Cruz-Olivera

 Rocio Cruz-Olivera MA, LPC is a Licensed Professional Counselor dedicated to providing compassion driven services to survivors who have experienced sexual violence in their lifetime.
 Her passion for serving urban marginalized communities began as a case manager working for Children’s System of Care (CSOC)- Department of Children & Family (DCF).
 Throughout her years, Rocio has gained clinical and leadership experience in non-profit sectors, private entities, and hospital settings.
-Currently she manages state and federal grants as well as oversees the programmatic functions of the Hudson County Sexual Violence Program.
+Currently she provides therapeutic services at Stevens Institute of Technology.

 Rocio’s professional journey has provided a unique lens into understanding the importance of implementing culturally responsive and inclusive approaches necessary for helping survivors of sexual violence.